That sounds really mean, doesn’t it? Hear me out as I make that case that sometimes you gotta be cruel to be kind.

 Never mind how much this decision hurts my friend, but what about the effect on the boy?
 I fear the fragile approach will not work out well for him.
 Our job as parents is not to protect our kids from all difficulties, but to teach them to handle difficulties, to uphold that they can handle challenges, and to walk alongside them as they experience both successes and failures.
 This I would call an anti-fragile approach.

 Do I want my kids to struggle with their adoptedness?
 Of course not.
-But if there is to be a struggle (many of you tell you there inevitably is), do I want to be there to support them, to cheer them on, to have them allow me in to their struggles?
+But if there is to be a struggle (many of you tell us there inevitably is), do I want to be there to support them, to cheer them on, to have them allow me in to their struggles?
 Of course I do.

 (By the way, children aren’t the only ones who are anti-fragile, Remember the images of Astronaut Scott Kelly returning to earth?
 Without the stress of gravity for nearly a year, his veins, muscles, and bones weakened to the point that he had to be carried off the spacecraft.)